-How to Become a Yoyo Champion: Vol. 2 Know the Rules Kendama Trick
+How to Become a Yoyo Champion: Vol. 2 Know the Rules Yoyo Trick

 In the second installment of the How to Become a Yoyo Champion video series, World Champion Gentry Stein gives an overview of the basic rules of yoyo contests and the modern judging format.